 Now that we’ve unpacked the benefits of creating a subscription site, let’s actually look at what you’ll need to do to make it happen.
 We’ve broken it down into 5 digestible steps.

-1. Find a motivating purpose
+1. Find a Big Purpose

 The first step to create a subscription site is to have a clear, motivating purpose.
 Think of this as the force that drives your community forward.